landisdesign/docker-containers/mongo-authenticated/README.md

 * A **backup administrator** is responsible for performing backups and restorations.
 Separating this responsibility out allows for automation of this functionality without exposing other admin functions.

-These roles can be combined by identfying one or more belonging to the same user id.
+These roles can be combined by identifying one or more belonging to the same user id.

 ## Environment variables